Skip to Content

 It was previously impossible to bike the entire mile along this stretch of Berwyn in either direction.
 That was because the avenue switches between one-way westbound west of Broadway (1200 W.), and one-way eastbound east of Winthrop Avenue (1100 W.) The new contraflow sections solve that problem.

 But Block Club reported that help is on the way.
-According to the 48th Ward office, next year CDOT will stripe the last half mile of eastbound contraflow between Hoyne and Clark, and install a new stoplight at Berwyn/Ashland.
+According to the 48th Ward office, next year CDOT will stripe the last half mile of eastbound contraflow on Berwyn between Hoyne and Clark, and install a new stoplight at Berwyn/Ashland.

 And here's a short video of the first section of the westbound trip, to give you a sense of how that's done.
 Feel free to let me know what you think of the new route in the comments section.